Low milk supply – Will I be able to breastfeed?

 I’m not leaking milk.
 Will I be able to breastfeed?

-I’ve met a lot of pregnant women who are preparing to breastfeed, and a common question that they ask is related to leakage of milk in pregnancy.
+Many pregnant women who are preparing to breastfeed, have questions related to leakage of milk in pregnancy.

-The first milk that your body produces is called colostrum, which is a very concentrated, low volume milk, packed full of antibodies to protect your baby.
+The first milk that your body produces is called colostrum, a very concentrated, low volume milk, packed full of antibodies to protect your baby.